19hours/sg-statutes/Acts/Housing and Development Act.md

 (b) such other items of upgrading works prescribed by the Minister, being works to be carried out within or in relation to any building or part thereof (other than any part comprised in a flat) within a precinct for the erection, construction or installation of functional facilities for the convenience of residents of that building in general or a section thereof;

-“specified upgrading works” means such items of upgrading works as specified by the Board to be carried out in a building or part thereof within a precinct but excludes any special upgrading works;
+“specified upgrading works” means such items of upgrading works specified by the Board to be carried out in a building or part thereof within a precinct as a result of which the floor area of a flat in the building will be increased, but does not include any special upgrading works and flat upgrading works;

+[1/2008 wef 20/06/2008]

 “Town Council” means a Town Council established under the Town Councils Act (Cap.
 329A);